-Rac ce 2 Ca 1 - 16.03 Toilet secu irely installed or fitted bucket.
-R R R compliance contained in erson in charge skipper is responsible for e with the sewage discharge requirements in the resource management (marine regulations and local bylaws.
-16.04 Bunks suit where req table for use at sea including lee cloths juired. x X R R R 16.05 a minimur than 2/3 of of 45cm x ntly installed bunks shall be provided for m of the nearest whole number greater of the crew.
-Each bunk shall be a minimum 1.8m.
-In every case there shall be a of two bunks.
-X X X R R 16.06 vertically of minimum The purpo useful headroom of 1.37m measured over 1m of hull centreline length and a of 0.18m 2 of cabin sole shall be provided. ose of this rule is to provide access to a shelter for an injured or sick crew.
-X X X R R 16.07 provided a n.
-Adequate cabin ventilation shall be as a means of combating seasickness and orade type recommended.
-X x x x X 16.08 with safe capable of liquid or in tove, securely installed against capsize and accessible fuel shut off control, being safely operated in a seaway.
-Any aflammable fuels must be carried in containers which are secured or in an te locker.
-X x R ' ' s is fitted the gas bottles must be in a d locker that can only drain overboard (see 9). nping gear is used, spare canisters must a locker that can only drain overboard ridual canisters must not exceed 400gm city.
-If the camping stove is below deck the
+Ra ice cat teg or 1 2 3 4 5 15.20 A suitable sail repair kit.
+X X X R R 16.0 Accommodation: galley, toilet, ventilation, bunks, stowage, food, water.
+16.01 There shall be no area of the accommodation from which a galley or engine fire would prevent exit.
+X X X X X 16.02 Toilet securely installed.
+X R 16.03 Toilet securely installed or fitted bucket.
+R R R Note: The person in charge is responsible for compliance with the sewage discharge requirements contained in the resource management (marine pollution) regulations and local bylaws.
+16.04 Bunks suitable for use at sea including lee cloths where required.
+X X R R R 16.05 Permanently installed bunks shall be provided for a minimum of the nearest whole number greater than $2/3$ of the crew.
+Each bunk shall be a minimum of $45 \text{cm} \times 1.8 \text{m}$ .
+In every case, there shall be a minimum of two bunks.
+X X X R R 16.06 Minimum useful headroom of 1.37m measured vertically over 1m of hull centreline length and a minimum of 0.18m2 of cabin sole shall be provided.
+The purpose of this rule is to provide access to a bunk and shelter for an injured or sick crew.
+X X R R R 16.07 Ventilation.
+Adequate cabin ventilation shall be provided as a means of combating seasickness and fatigue.
+Dorade-type recommended.
+X X X X X